Games List - Alpha Order

 Using the Game

 Students need a Gamebook, which includes directions, resources, and historical content.
-The Trial of Galileo Gamebook is published by W. W. Norton.
+The Trial of Galileo Gamebook is published by UNC Press.

 Available wherever books are sold.